ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Experiments

 \subsection{Benchmarking Infographic Chart Code Generation}

 \codemodelnum {{17}}

 This experiment presents a benchmark to assess LVLMs' code generation for infographic charts. \looseness=-1

-\mypara{Benchmark construction} The benchmark is designed to evaluate the Direct Mimic task~\cite{yang2025chartmimic}, where an LVLM is prompted to generate the D3.js code for a given infographic chart image.
-Due to variation in coding styles and implementation strategies~\cite{si2025design2code}, directly comparing code quality is challenging.
+\mypara{Benchmark construction} The benchmark is designed to evaluate the Direct Mimic task~\citep{yang2025chartmimic}, where an LVLM is prompted to generate the D3.js code for a given infographic chart image.
+Due to variation in coding styles and implementation strategies~\citep{si2025design2code}, directly comparing code quality is challenging.
 Therefore, we evaluate the rendered output instead of the code itself.
-Specifically, we render the output as both an SVG and a PNG: the SVG enables fine-grained analysis, as it contains precise information about visual and textual elements (\eg, positions, colors), while the PNG supports direct visual comparison.
-To support this task, we sample 500 infographic charts from \dataset{}, covering diverse chart types, variations, and layouts.
-Each chart is paired with a ground-truth triplet: a PNG image, an SVG, and the corresponding tabular data.
-Benchmark details are provided in Supp.~\ref{supp:D2}. \looseness=-1
+Specifically, we render the output as both an SVG and a PNG: the SVG enables fine-grained analysis, as it contains precise information about visual and textual elements (\eg, positions, colors), while the PNG supports direct visual comparison. \yukai{To support this task, we randomly sampled 500 synthetic infographic charts, with explicit coverage of all chart types, variations, and layout templates.} Each chart is paired with a ground-truth triplet: a PNG image, an SVG, and the corresponding tabular data.
+Benchmark details are provided in Appendix~\ref{supp:eval-code}. \looseness=-1